 - On a low income (this will be assessed by a Student Support Adviser)

-You can apply by visiting Student Services.
+You can apply by visiting Student Services or click below for more information and to apply online.

-Opening times: our offices are open Monday to Friday 9am-4pm and our phones lines are open 8.30am-5pm.
+Student Services opening times: our offices are open Monday to Friday 9am-4pm and our phones lines are open 8.30am-5pm.

 Help with Childcare